spanners/dissertation/meetings/leon/thirteen.markdown

             cd elm-lang.org
             cabal install --bindir=.

-3. Design a task in JS and Elm
+3. *DONE* Design a task in JS and Elm

 4. Define regions to select for logging activity.
 Why?
 Because:
     * Complex logic in code, OR